ItzSwapnil/NEXUS/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders at <community@nexus.ai> (or via GitHub Discussions/Issues if urgent).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported via GitHub Issues or by contacting the project maintainer.
 All complaints will be reviewed and investigated promptly and fairly.

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior they deem inappropriate, threatening, offensive, or harmful.